Skip to content

 Buy from friends or people you know who would particularly be blessed.
 We know people who are very talented and could really use the income.
 Be watchful for people who need the extra income.
 I love to buy art work (wish I had more wall space) and I have had the good fortune of knowing some very talented artists.
 Reserving my resources to buy their art work is a blessing.
 It also addresses the fourth tenet of the Advent Conspiracy – to Love All.

 Giving is also something we do that does not involve a purchase.
 There are food drives, coat drives, Angel Tree, Operation Christmas Child.
 Consider buying a bell-ringer a cup of coffee.
 Inventory how you use your time and consider giving your time and talents where it is needed.
 Christmas is a good time to take account of our own resources to see how we give all the time.
-Maybe Christmas is a good time to call Love INC and volunteer your time, call the Glory Hole and join a kitchen team, volunteer to provide health services, or call your local church and provide your time to a need they may have observed in your congregation.
+Maybe Christmas is a good time to call Love INC and volunteer your time, call the Glory Hole (our local soup kitchen) and join a kitchen team, volunteer to provide health services, or call your local church and provide your time to a need they may have observed in your congregation.

 Consider giving the “fruit of the Spirit.”
 Interesting, isn’t it, that the most important thing you can give to anyone is your presence.
 “Presence, rather than presents.”
 Consider a commitment to love someone more, to untrack your personal agenda and have intentional compassion toward someone else.
 It’s amazing how something costless is priceless.